-- What personal information does Google collect? - How does Google use this information? - Will Google disclose my child's personal information? - Does Google use student personal information for users in K-12 schools to target advertising? - Can my child share information with others using the G Suite for Education account?
+- What personal information does Google collect? - How does Google use this information? - Will Google disclose my child's personal information? - Does Google use student personal information for users in K-12 schools to target advertising? - Can my child share information with others using the Google environment to Google workspace account?